hapijs/good/README.md

 - System and process performance (ops) - CPU, memory, disk, and other metrics.
 - Requests logging (request) - framework and application generated logs generated during the lifecycle of each incoming request.
 - General events (log) - logging information not bound to a specific request such as system errors, background processing, configuration errors, etc. Described in [General Events Logging](#general-events-logging).
 - Internal errors (error) - request responses that have a status code of 500.
-Descibed in the [server events documentation](http://spumko.github.io/resource/api/#server-events).
+Described in the [server events documentation](http://spumko.github.io/resource/api/#server-events).

 Applications with multiple server instances, each with its own monitor should only include one _log_ subscription per destination as general events are a process-wide facility and will result in duplicated log events.
 To override some or all of the defaults, set `options` to an object with the following